Exponential decay of the volume for Bernoulli percolation: a proof via stochastic comparison: Introduction

 \textbf{Acknowledgments:} I am extremely grateful to Philip Easo for very inspiring discussions and for his work~\cite{Eas22}.
-I also thank Sébastien Martineau, for comments that helped a lot to improve this manuscript, Tom Hutchcroft for interesting discussions about \eqref{eq:in_exp}, Vincent Beffara and Stephen Muirhead for discussions that helped to simplify some parts of the proof, Barbara Dembin and Jean-Baptiste Gouéré for inspiring feedbacks, and Hugo Duminil-Copin, who encouraged me to include a discussion about possible new results (i.e.\ Section \ref{sec:motiv}).
+I also thank Sébastien Martineau and Christophe Leuridan for comments that helped a lot to improve this manuscript, Tom Hutchcroft for interesting discussions about \eqref{eq:in_exp}, Vincent Beffara and Stephen Muirhead for discussions that helped to simplify some parts of the proof, Barbara Dembin and Jean-Baptiste Gouéré for inspiring feedbacks, and Hugo Duminil-Copin, who encouraged me to include a discussion about possible new results.
 Moreover, I thank Loren Coquille who noticed that there was still a (discrete) differential inequality flavour in \cite{Van22} -- such a thing does not appear anymore in the present paper.
-Finally, I would like to thank Vincent Tassion, who recommended to combine coupling techniques from~\cite{Van22} with ghost field techniques, which led to the present paper.
+I would like to thank Vincent Tassion, who recommended to combine coupling techniques from~\cite{Van22,Eas22} with ghost field techniques, which led to the present paper.
+Finally, I would like to thank the anonymous referees for helpful comments.